Selling a Construction Company: 5 Tips for Success

 4. Evaluate when it may be the best time to sell a construction company.

 Simply put, the best time to sell your construction company is when it is doing well.
-This really applies to any business, counter intuitive as it may seem.
+This advice really applies to any business, counterintuitive as it may seem.
 If your construction business is trending up, it is normal to assume that if you wait a little longer, you can get even more for your company.
 Sadly, we have seen that rationale end in a great deal of regret for many sellers we know.
-These owners often encountered an unforeseen circumstance like a change in their health, the loss of a key client, or an unfortunate turn in the economy or business operations.
+These owners often encountered unforeseen circumstances like a change in their health, losing a key client, or an unfortunate turn in the economy or business operations.

 We understand the heartache and frustration that comes with this type of situation, especially after years of pouring blood, sweat, and tears into a business.
 A confidential, professional business valuation provides essential information that helps indicate the best time to sell a company.
-As we have all been reminded in the past year, we cannot see what the future holds.
-So, we must focus on what we do know, and financials are the best evidence of where your construction company is going.
+We cannot see what the future holds, so we must focus on what we know, and financials are the best evidence of where your construction company is going.
 Timing is key; you do not want to look back and wish you had acted sooner.

 5. Identify who can help you sell your construction company.